Driving and rest time regulations

 - When the vehicle is designed to carry more than 9 persons including the driver.
 (PASSENGER TRANSPORT)

-Therefore, all buses and trucks are generally subject to driving and resting time regulations.
+Therefore, all buses and trucks are, as a starting point, subject to the driving and rest time rules.

-What are the rules on driving and rest periods?
+What are the rules within driving and rest time?

-Below we have compiled an overview of the most common rules in this area.
+Below, we have gathered an overview of the most common rules in the area.

 The break rule: